gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods3.md

-# Array Methods 3
+# List Methods 3

 ### !challenge

 * type: code-snippet
 * language: python3.6
 * id: 14e62a93-6633-4448-bea5-14ab6d68995c
-* title: join_arrays
+* title: join lists

 ### !question

-Write a function called "joinLists".
+Write a function called "join_lists".

-Given two lists, "joinLists" returns an list with the elements of "list1" in order, followed by the elements in "list2".
+Given two lists, "join_lists" returns an list with the elements of "list1" in order, followed by the elements in "list2".

 ```
-output = joinLists([1, 2], [3, 4])
+output = join_lists([1, 2], [3, 4])
 print(output) # --> [1, 2, 3, 4]
 ```